cfbauer/calymca-live/wp-content/plugins/post-types-order/readme.txt

 As you can see just a matter of drag and drop and post ordering will change on front side right away.
 If for some reason the post order does not update on your front side, you either do something wrong or the theme code you are using does not use a standard query per WordPress Codex rules and regulations.
 But we can still help, use the forum to report your issue as there are many peoples who gladly help or get in touch with us.

+<br />Something is wrong with this plugin on your site?
+Just use the forum or get in touch with us at <a target="_blank" href="http://www.nsp-code.com">Contact</a> and we'll check it out.

+<br />Check out the advanced version of this plugin at <a target="_blank" href="http://www.nsp-code.com/premium-plugins/wordpress-plugins/advanced-post-types-order/">Advanced Post Types Order</a>

 <br />
 <br />This plugin is developed by <a target="_blank" href="http://www.nsp-code.com">Nsp-Code</a>